In the Wild

 At the last moment of sunlight, the trio turned and were silhouetted as they chased the sunlight.

-The Bison swept their heads from side to side brushing away the snow and foraging on plants, lichen and woody stems.
+As the sun came out from behind the clouds, the Bison herd traveled down the hill to the native grassland.
+They swept their heads from side to side - brushing away the snow and foraging on plants, lichen and woody stems.
 Ice and bits of snow hung from their noses, which did not slow this magnificent herd down.